avapolzin/X-rayLCs/SBOs/README.md

 The stellar surface SBO light curve files are named according to the event and the relevant columns are "Time" (time since outburst in days) and "Flux" (0.3-10 keV flux in erg s-1 cm-2 -- and are rest frame by default).
 Other columns give the positive and negative error on "Time" and "Flux".

+All of these light curves can be corrected to the rest-frame time by time/(1 + z).
+For subluminous GRB redshifts, see Table A1 or the GRB directory in this repository.
+SN2008D is at a redshift of 0.006529 consistent with its association with NGC 2770.

 See Table A2 for additional details about individual events:
 |Name | Type | RA/Dec | Distance (kpc) | References|
 | :---: | :---: | :---: | :---: | :---: |